 - 1. Half syphons, bubble-up or in-situ poured sumps are not permitted.
-Twin sumps are preferred to double sumps. - Enviropods are required to be installed where stormwater discharges to soak pits or sensitive receiving environment.
-All enviropods must have stainless steel rims and frames with 200m mess bags. - 3.
-Council's sump details differ from those presented in figures 3.9 to 3.14 (NZS4404).
+Twin sumps are preferred to double sumps. - Enviropods are required to be installed where stormwater discharges to soak pits or a sensitive receiving environment.
+All enviropods must have stainless steel rims and frames with 200μm mesh bags. - 3.
+Council's sump details differ from those presented in figures 3.9 to 3.14 (NZS 4404:2010).
 Construction specifications and standard drawings, including an approved materials list, are available from Council.
-The onus is on users to be familiar with and refer to the latest version.
-For the avoidance of doubt: - standard sumps to be pre-cast box and back blocks - in-steeper catchments or where it is necessary to convey Q100 flows Humes - street catchpit or approved equivalent to be used - where required, splay catchpits are permitted.
+The onus is on users to be familiar with, and refer to, the latest version.
+For the avoidance of doubt: - standard sumps to be pre-cast box and back blocks - in-steeper catchments, or where it is necessary to convey Q100 flows, Humes street catchpit or approved equivalent to be used - where required, splay catchpits are permitted. - 4.
+Council's standard litter trap device to be fitted to all sumps where enviropods are not installed.

-- 4. Council's standard litter trap device to be fitted to all sumps where enviropods not installed. - 18.
-Clause 3.3.19.7.3 Sump gratings
+18. Clause 3.3.19.7.3 Sump gratings